masurp/VU_CADC/tutorials/R_text_supervised-text-classification.md

 stored in gzipped json-lines format, meaning it is a compressed file in which each line is a json document.
-This sounds complicated, but you can directly read this into an R data frame using the `jsonlite::stream_in` function on thenurl using the `gzcon` function to decompress.
+This sounds complicated, but you can directly read this into an R data frame using the `jsonlite::stream_in` function on the url using the `gzcon` function to decompress.

 For this example, we pick the digital music category, mostly because it is relatively small and still interesting.
 If you select a category with